What We Do

 We Send Them On

 As they prepare to graduate, honors students are well-positioned to obtain good jobs in their field of interest or continue their education in top graduate and professional schools.
-Most have excelled in their coursework (60% of the 2012 graduates from The Honors College had at least a 3.8 cumulative grade point average and 85% had at least a 3.5) and all have completed a thesis focused on their research, scholarly work, or creative work.
+Most have excelled in their coursework and all have completed a thesis focused on their research, scholarly work, or creative work.
 Only a small percentage of undergraduates can claim to have contributed to their disciplines through their scholarly work - all of the graduates from The Honors College can.

 We work hard to support our students as they apply for graduate work or jobs.
 Our students can receive excellent advice from the UAlbany Career Center as well as the career counselors in many of our colleges and schools as they prepare resumes and begin to search for graduate schools or jobs.
 Each honors student has the advantage of conversations with the professor advising his or her honors thesis, as well as conversations with his or her academic advisor about strategies for identifying graduate programs and submitting a strong application to the programs.
 In addition, each student's thesis advisor is in a position to write the type of detailed letter of recommendation that helps greatly when students are applying for jobs or graduate programs.

 We also support our students through information on requesting letters or recommendation and writing personal statements.
-Professor Haugaard works closely with many graduating honors students, helping them to edit their personal statements and preparing for interviews.
+The Honors College Director works closely with many graduating honors students, helping them to edit their personal statements and preparing for interviews.

 And, of course, we work to remain connected to our students after graduation through yearly letters and other outreach efforts.
 Each year, some of our graduates return to The Honors College to discuss their graduate school experiences or job experiences - helping the younger honors students with their experiences.
 Once an honors student, always an honors student.